 The Private Build:

 The Private Build should be identical to the Integration Build, or at least as close as possible.
-If the integration build skips some tests in the interest of speed, periodically run these tests in the private build.
+While IDEs can be used for day-to-day development, the build tools in your integration environment should be treated as the canonical build tool.
+The default private build may occasionally skip some tests in the interest of speed, but it should be possible to run the entire integration build (including tests) in a developer workspace.

 To avoid checking in code that will break the integration Build developers run the Private Build as they develop.
 Before any commit developers should:

 The private build should be able to grab all dependencies automatically, and not rely on manual installs.
-A common mechanism for this is to pull dependencies from a Maven or Ivy repository.
+A common mechanism for this is to pull dependencies from a Maven or Ivy repository using a build tool such as Gradle or Maven.

 The integration build should be automated, fairly quick, and failures should be addressed immediately.
-If running a complete suite of tests takes too long split the integration build into 2 phases, one which runs smoke tests, and one which runs more thorough unit and regression tests.
+If running a complete suite of tests takes too long, split the integration build into 2 phases, one which runs unit and smoke tests, and one which runs more thorough integration and regression tests.

 Third Party Code Line

 All of your locally developed code is in your Repository.
-Code from outside the organization that you depend on should also be there as you need a way to manage dependencies.
-For binary dependencies you can identify versions in your build configurations and use a repository manager.
-When you need to make customizations to open source code you might want to manage the source code in your repository.
+Code from outside the organization that you depend on should also be in your Repository, as you need a way to manage dependencies.
+For binary dependencies, you can identify versions in your build configurations and use a repository manager.
+When you need to make customizations to open source code, you might want to manage the source code in your repository.
 A Third Party Code Line is a way you can easily manage local customizations to code.

-- When there is new release of the third party code, add it to the mainline.
-Create a new branch for this code
+- When there is a new release of the third party code, add it to the mainline.
+Create a new branch for this code.

 - Merge any relevant changes from the old branch to the new branch.